varglbargl/die-mad/README.md

  - 💛 = started
  - ♥️ = not started
  - 💜 = might not ever do... who knows
+ - 💙 = working fine but there will always be room to add more onto it

 ### Minimum Viable Product